celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 constructor(connection: Connection, contract: Contract, addressRegistry:  AddressRegistry)
 ```

-The `WrapperCache` takes care of this while constructing them and most likely there will not be many situations where Wrappers were constructed  directly given they needed a kit before.
+The `WrapperCache` takes care of this while constructing them and most likely there will not be many situations where wrappers were constructed directly given they needed a `kit` before.

 ##### AccountsWrapper